nikita-t1/server-config/container/traefik.md

 :::

-### whoami Simple Service Example
+### whoami Service

 To test our Traefik configuration, we will use the [`whoami`](https://github.com/traefik/whoami) (a tiny Go server that prints OS information and HTTP request to output) which was used to define our `whoami` container.

 ``` yaml